 When travelling in United Kingdom, you must follow these COVID-19 safety rules:

-International entry is allowed for: Entry is unrestricted for citizens and permanent residents of United Kingdom
+Reentry to Ireland is allowed for: Entry is unrestricted for citizens and permanent residents of United Kingdom

 The government of Ireland has imposed these measures to reduce the spread of COVID-19:

 Last verified on 2/21/23.
 We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your Manchester to Dublin flight here.